vnijs/radiant/inst/base/tools/help/transform.Rmd

 	z = ifelse(x < 60, '< 60', ifelse(x > 65, '> 65', '60-65'))

 8. Convert an outlier to a missing value.
 For example, if we want to remove the maximum value from a variable called `sales` that is equal to 400 we could use an `ifelse` statement and enter the command below in the `Create` box.
-Press return and `Store` to add new variable `sales_rc` variable.
-Note that we had entered `sales` on the left-hand side of the `=` sign the orginal variable would have been overwritten
+Press `return` and `Store` to add the new `sales_rc` variable.
+Note that if we had entered `sales` on the left-hand side of the `=` sign the original variable would have been overwritten

   sales_rc = ifelse(sales > 400, NA, sales)

+9. If you have a date in a format not available through the `Type` menu you can use the `parse_date_time` function.
+For a date formated as "2-1-14" you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)

+  date = parse\_date\_time(x, "%m%d%y")

-9. Determine the time difference between two dates/times in seconds
+10. Determine the time difference between two dates/times in seconds

 	time\_diff = as\_duration(time2 - time2)

-10. Extract the month from a date variable
+11. Extract the month from a date variable

 	month = month(date)

-Other attributes that can be extract are `minute`, `hour`, `day`, `week`, `year`, `wday` (for weekday).
-For `wday` and `month` is can be convenient to add `label = TRUE` to the call.
+Other attributes that can be extracted from a date or date-time variable are `minute`, `hour`, `day`, `week`, `year`, `wday` (for weekday).
+For `wday` and `month` it can be convenient to add `label = TRUE` to the call.

-11. Extract the weekday from a date variable with a label rather than a number
+12. Extract the weekday from a date variable and use a label rather than a number

 	weekday = wday(date, label = TRUE)

+13. Calculating the distance between two locations using lat-long information

+	trip\_distance = as_distance(lat1, long1, lat2, long2)

-Note: For examples 6 and 7 above you may want to change the type of the new variable to type `factor` before using it for further analysis (see `Type` above)
+Note: For examples 6 and 7 above you may need to change the new variable to type `factor` before using it for further analysis (see `Type` above)

 ### Recode

 To use the recode feature select the variable you want to change and choose `Recode` from the `Transformation type` drop-down.
-Provide one or more recode commands (separate the commands by a `;`) and press return to see the newly created variable.
-Note that you can specify the names for the recode variable in the `Recoded variable name` input box (press return submit changes).
+Provide one or more recode commands, separated by a `;`, and press return to see the newly created variable.
+Note that you can specify the names for the recoded variable in the `Recoded variable name` input box (press return to submit changes).
 Finally, click `Store` to add the new variable to the data.
 Some examples are given below.

 1. Values below 20 are set to 'Low' and all others to 'High'